-The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 110 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM") 111 for the Delivery Year.
+The MISO Resource Adequacy Construct, specified in Module E-1 of its Tariff, 110 contains the Resource Adequacy Requirements ("RAR") that require LSEs in the MISO region to procure sufficient Planning Resources to meet their anticipated peak demand, plus a planning reserve margin ("PRM")111 for the Delivery Year.
 An LSE's total resource adequacy obligation is referred to as the Planning Reserve Margin Requirement ("PRMR").
 On June 11, 2012 FERC conditionally approved MISO's proposal to enhance its RAR by establishing an annual construct based upon meeting reliability requirements on a locational basis, including the use of an annual Planning Resource Auction ("PRA").
 MISO implemented the Module E-1 RAR, which became fully effective on June 1, 2013.
 More details on the locational construct of the MISO RAR and MISO's are provided in Section 5.2.

 As shown in Figure 5-3, based upon the NERC 2016 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2017-2018 to 2021-2022 with projected reserve margins above the 15.2% target reserve margin.
 However, in 2022-2023 NERC estimates that MISO is projected to have insufficient resources to meet load plus required reserve margin.
 For the 2017-2018 Delivery Year, the reserve margin is approximately 3% above the target reserve margin, dropping to approximately 0.8% above the target reserve margin for the 2021-2022 Delivery Year.
 Figure 5-3 also shows MISO's analysis presented in the 2016 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
 The MISO assessment forecasts the reserve margin dropping below the target reserve margin as early as 2018-2019.
 MISO and NERC explain that the difference is primarily due to how each assessment accounts for unconfirmed retirements in the supply mix.
-As noted above, MISO does not include the capacity associated with unconfirmed retirements in its resource adequacy analysis.
-NERC on the other hand includes the capacity associated with these resources in its base case.
-NERC conducted a
+Pas noted above, MISO does not include the capacity associated with unconfirmed retirements in the supply mix.